-ELPA21 is committed to the consortium model, and its governance and management structure relies heavily on the collective wisdom and decisions of the ELPA21 member states.
-Design and development of ELPA21 are based on the successes of member states.
+ELPA21 is committed to the collaborative model, and its governance and management structures rely heavily on the collective wisdom and decisions of the ELPA21 members.

 Upon receipt of the U.S. Department of Education grant award in September 2012, ELPA21 focused on formulating responses to the grant’s terms and conditions, establishing and populating its governance structure, and designing the assessment system structure and processes for development.
 Since joining CRESST at UCLA, ELPA21's focus is on enhancing the assessment system.

 Each member of ELPA21 at UCLA has a voting representative on the Governing Board.
 The Governing Board works with common purpose in support of the operation and growth of ELPA21.
 The Governing Board's procedures establish a structure for the orderly operation and transparent decision making of ELPA21 at UCLA.
 Below is a list of the appointed member representatives.
 Additionally, three advisory committees provide guidance and review of processes and projects within ELPA21.
 Each advisory committee includes member-nominated participants.
 The committees and their managers follow: Research and Evaulation: Mark Hansen; Assessment Design: Michelle McCoy; and Member Support and Outreach: Margaret Ho.

 |Arkansas||Alan Lytle, Public School Program Advisor, ELL Assessment Specialist|

 |Ohio||Lana Hall, Associate Director Office of Curriculum & Assessment|